-One of the trends we have noticed over the last few years is the increasing use of Alpha Five by developers for building robust health care applications rapidly.
+One of the trends we have noticed over the last few years is the increasing use of Alpha Anywhere by developers for building robust health care applications rapidly.

 When building applications it is essential to make sure that the applications are HIPAA compliant.
 In the USA, HIPAA compliance is the protocol designed to protect the privacy of an individual's health records .
 Similar rules exist in other countries as well.